 PayFlex Systems USA, Inc., HSA Operations

 Carol Stream, IL 60132-3317

 The amount that you can contribute to your HSA each year is based on a number of factors.
 These include your level of HDHP coverage (self-only or family), how long you had the HDHP, and your age.
 If you or anyone else contributes more than the IRS contribution limit to your HSA, you have an “excess contribution.”
 You should remove the excess contribution from your HSA.
-You can do this online as a withdrawal of an excess contribution.
-Or you can complete the HSA Return of Excess Contribution or Opened in Error Closure Form and send to PayFlex.
+You can complete the HSA Return of Excess Contribution or Opened in Error Closure Form and send to PayFlex.
 Log in and go to Documents & Forms to download it.
 The form will give you the information on how to fax or mail it to us.

 You should remove excess contributions by the tax filing deadline for that year.
 If you don’t remove the excess contribution, that amount will be subject to income taxes and may be subject to a 6% penalty tax.
 If you have more questions about your contributions, you should talk with your tax advisor.

 For any year that you have an HSA, you can contribute up to the tax filing deadline.
 The tax filing deadline is usually mid-April of the following year.
 This means you can contribute to your HSA up to that day.
 Just be sure that you don’t contribute more than the IRS contribution limit.